chestdb/chest/README.md

 This section only applies to debug mode builds.

-For debugging, similar to Dart DevTools, Cassette should have a web interface.
+For debugging, similar to Dart DevTools, Chest should have a web interface.
 It should have some tabs, which contain useful functionality:

 - Performance